 It has two recreational areas; Mount Tinbeerwah and Wooroi day-use area.
 Mount Tinbeerwah is 260 metres above sea level and distinctly stands out because of its shape.
 It provides the best place to view the popular Noosa Coast Lake and the surrounding tropical forest.

 Tewantin National Park, Mount Tinbeerwah Lookout, Qld

 If you are going for a picnic, then Wooroi day-use area is the ideal place.
-Picnic tables, toilets and water tap are provided.
-Feeding of wildlife especially butcher birds is prohibited as it could be harmful to their health.
+Picnic tables, toilets and a water tap are provided.
+Feeding wildlife, especially butcher birds, is prohibited as it could be harmful to their health.

-Bike riders should not ride in prohibited areas but they can choose from different trails which differ in length and difficulty.
+Bike riders should not ride in prohibited areas but choose from different trails that differ in length and difficulty.
 There are also horse trails throughout the park.
 The tracks pass through the tall forest, rainforest gullies and semi-heath areas.
-It also has an amazing park as you can go for fishing or even hire a boat to go for cruises.
+It also has a fantastic park as you can go fishing or even hire a boat to go for cruises.